krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/assembly-3.py.md

-# assembly: put the wrench around the peg
+# assembly: grab the wrench and wrap it around the peg
-# def assembly(robot):
+def assembly(robot):
     # Steps:
-    #  1. Put the gripper roughly above the wrench
+    #  1. Put gripper above the wrench
-    #  2. Line up the gripper with the opening in the wrench
+    #  2. Grab the wrench with the gripper
-    #  3. Grab the wrench
+    #  3. Put gripper above the peg
-    #  4. Put the wrench around the peg
+    #  4. Wrap the wrench around the peg
     # First, put the gripper above the wrench.
-    if check("the robot's gripper is not above the wrench"): robot.place("gripper above wrench")
+    if check("the robot's gripper is not vertically aligned with the wrench"): robot.put("gripper above wrench")
+    # If the wrench becomes left of the gripper, go back to putting the gripper
+    # above the wrench.
-    # If the gripper is above the wrench, line it up with the opening in the wrench.
+    # Because the wrench is a long object, check if the gripper is lined up with it
+    # from the front instead of around it.
-    if check("the robot's gripper is above the wrench and the opening of the wrench is not vertical aligned with the robot's gripper"): robot.put("gripper in front of the opening of the wrench")
+    if check("wrench is not left of the robot's gripper and wrench is not forward aligned with the robot's gripper"): robot.grab("wrench")
-    # If the gripper is in front of the opening of the wrench, grab the wrench.
+    # Put the gripper above the peg.
-    if check("the robot's gripper is in front of the opening of the wrench and the robot's gripper is not around the wrench"): robot.grab("the wrench")
+    if check("the robot's gripper is not above the peg"): robot.put("gripper above peg")
-    # If the gripper is around the wrench and the peg is to the left of the gripper, position the wrench around the peg.
+    # If the gripper is above the peg, wrap the wrench around it.
-    if check("the robot's gripper is around the wrench and the peg is not to the right of the gripper"): robot.move("the wrench to the right of the peg")
+    if check("the robot's gripper is above the peg"): robot.wrap("wrench around the peg")